yqzoetan/yqzoetan.github.io/_news/announcement_3.md

 related_posts: false
 ---

-New insights towards high-performance monolayer TMD pFETs! :sparkles:
+Check our new paper: New insights towards high-performance monolayer TMD pFETs with atomic engineering! :sparkles: